The Tragic Story of Hicks Babies

 Abortion was illegal in Georgia at the time.
 However, he advertised it in the local community and in nearby areas, along with his other services.

-Pregnant and often unmarried women who wanted to terminate their pregnancy would approach him for an abortion.
+Additionally, pregnant and often unmarried women who wanted to terminate their pregnancy would approach him for an abortion.
+However, he convinced others to give up their babies instead,

-Whenever Dr. Hicks delivered healthy babies who never considered an abortion, he would tell them they died of childbirth so he could sell them.
+Whenever Dr. Hicks delivered healthy babies from mothers who never considered an abortion, he would tell the mothers their babies died of childbirth so he could sell them.

 How Did People Find Out About Hicks Babies?